We don’t support this browser anymore.

 Our view

-Against the backdrop of a murky growth outlook the shares offer a yield of 3.7%.
-This can’t be guaranteed, and with net debt currently sitting the wrong side of the company’s target range, the scope for dividend progression in the immediate future looks limited.
+The shares offer a prospective dividend yield of 3.6%.
+This can’t be guaranteed though, and with net debt currently sitting the wrong side of the company’s target range, the scope for dividend progression in the immediate future looks limited.

 We see the group as fundamentally strong, with a world-class stable of brands to fall back on.
-But Diageo’s disappointing financial performance last year combined with concerns over tariffs has driven the valuation below the long-term average.
-That could prove an attractive entry point, but with plenty of uncertainty ahead investors should be prepared for more volatility.
+But Diageo’s disappointing financial performance last year, combined with concerns over tariffs, has driven the valuation below the long-term average.
+That could prove an attractive entry point, but with plenty of uncertainty ahead, investors should be prepared to be patient and expect more volatility along the way.

 Environmental, social and governance (ESG) risk